sancelot/thread_pool/Readme.md

+This program is for educative purposes.

+It will implement thread pool shared amongst all cpu available.

 ThreadPool :
 Creating threads is very consuming memory and kernel accesses must be limited for performance so a thread pool is setted up